Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Introduction

-Motivated by these developments, numerous toy models that host non-thermal eigenstates similar to the scar states of the PXP model, as well as general construction principles for such Hamiltonians have been proposed\,\cite{mori_shiraishi,tos_xy,tos_aklt_unified,topological_scar,Zhao2020,Hudomal2020,Kiryl2020,Pakrouski2021,ODea2020TunnelsToTowers,Ren2021Quasisymmetry}.
-By now, these ``scar states'' have been found in a broad variety of Hamiltonians, including standard condensed matter models such as the Hubbard model\,\cite{PhysRevLett.63.2144,PhysRevB.102.075132,PhysRevB.102.085140} and the Affleck-Kennedy-Lieb-Tasaki (AKLT) model\,\cite{AROVAS1989431,aklt_nonthermal,tos_aklt_unified}.
-Remarkably, across many seemingly unrelated examples, their scar states often take a closely parallel form: they can be viewed as ``magnon'' states obtained by repeatedly applying a simple magnon-creation operator of fixed momentum (typically $k=\pi$) to a reference product state.
+Quantum many-body scars (QMBS) constitute a striking form of weak ergodicity breaking\,\cite{Serbyn2021,Moudgalya2022,Chandran2023}.
+Unlike other known non-thermal systems\,\cite{Baxter1982,PhysRevLett.111.127201,PhysRevB.90.174202,mbl_review,Nandkishore2015}, non-thermal behavior of QMBS does not originate from local conserved quantities\footnote{Note that some studies have cast doubt on the existence of quasi-local integrals of motion (LIOMs) in many-body localization\,\cite{untajs2020,Sels_2021}.}, but rather from a sparse set of atypical eigenstates, often called scar states, that strongly violate eigenstate thermalization hypothesis (ETH)\,\cite{Deutsch1991,Srednicki1994,eth_review}.
+Modern interest in such states was sparked by experiments on Rydberg-atom arrays\,\cite{Bernien2017} and by their effective description in terms of the PXP model\,\cite{Turner2018,Turner2018prb}.
+Motivated by these studies, numerous toy models that host exact scar eigenstates have been constructed, as well as general construction principles for such Hamiltonians\,\cite{mori_shiraishi,tos_xy,tos_aklt_unified,topological_scar,Zhao2020,Hudomal2020,Kiryl2020,Pakrouski2021,ODea2020TunnelsToTowers,Ren2021Quasisymmetry}.
+The list of such Hamiltonians has continued to expand, including standard condensed matter models such as the Hubbard model\,\cite{PhysRevLett.63.2144,PhysRevB.102.075132,PhysRevB.102.085140} and the Affleck-Kennedy-Lieb-Tasaki (AKLT) model\,\cite{AROVAS1989431,aklt_nonthermal,tos_aklt_unified}.
+Remarkably, across many seemingly unrelated examples, their scar states often take a closely parallel form: they are realized as ``magnon'' states obtained by repeatedly applying a simple ladder-like operator of fixed momentum (typically $k=\pi$) to a reference product state.
 Unlike conventional magnons, these states are not restricted to the low-energy sector, yet they remain exact eigenstates.
 In this paper, we refer to such states as \textit{ferromagnetic scar states}.